S-RANJITH1/DAY-7-TASK/README.md

-I have a good understand about Map Reduce Functions.
+I have a good understand about Map Reduce Filter.